Guide8 min read

 Best vegan options near downtown Minneapolis: Lulu EthioVegan (Elliot Park, 100% vegan Ethiopian), Crisp & Green (Nicollet Mall, healthy bowls), Pizza Lucé (N 4th St, vegan-friendly pizza), Black Sheep Pizza (North Loop, coal-fired with vegan cheese), Tori Ramen (North Loop, excellent veggie ramen), and Hard Times Cafe (Cedar-Riverside, collectively-owned all-day diner).

-Vegan Eating Near Downtown Minneapolis: The Real Guide
+Vegan Lunch Downtown Minneapolis: The Real Guide

 🌿 Lulu EthioVegan — 100% Vegan Ethiopian